mmehel52/bootstrapproject2/readme.md

 ### How to Use the Project
 First download a code editor

-Second open the files : My Docs

-You can use this tutorial : VS Code tutorial
+You can use this tutorial : <a href="https://www.youtube.com/watch?v=fJEbVCrEMSE">VS Code tutorial</a>

 #### Author
 👤 Mustafa MEHEL